-- 1. The allocation is the result of an advance binding commitment by the credit agency made not later than the close of the calendar year in which the building is placed in service (see section 42(h)(1)(C)); - 2.
-The allocation relates to an increase in qualified basis (see section 42(h)(1)(D)); - 3.
-The allocation is made for a building placed in service no later than the second calendar year following the calendar year in which the allocation is made if the building is part of a project in which the taxpayer's basis is more than 10% of the project's reasonably expected basis as of the end of that second calendar year; or - 4.
+- 3. The allocation is made to a building located in the Gulf Opportunity (GO) Zone, Rita GO Zone, or Wilma GO Zone, if the allocation is made in 2006, 2007, or 2008, and the building is placed in service during the period beginning on January 1, 2006, and ending on December 31, 2010 (see Pub.
+4492, Information for Taxpayers Affected by Hurricanes Katrina, Rita, and Wilma, for a list of the counties and parishes in these specific zones); - 4.
+The allocation is made for a building placed in service no later than the second calendar year following the calendar year in which the allocation is made if the building is part of a project in which the taxpayer's basis is more than 10% of the project's reasonably expected basis as of the end of that second calendar year; or - 5.
 The allocation is made for a project that includes more than one building if: - a.
 The allocation is made during the project period, - b.
-The allocation applies only to buildings placed in service during or after the

-- calendar year in which the allocation is made, and - c.
+The allocation applies only to buildings placed in service during or after the calendar year in which the allocation is made, and - c.
 The part of the allocation that applies to any building is specified by the end of the calendar year in which the building is placed in service.